MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 Learn more: [How to use aggregate channel analytics](real-time-marketing-channel-analytics.md).

 > [!NOTE]
-> There is no retention policy for Customer Insights - Journeys interactions in aggregate cross-journey analytics and Aggregate channel analytics.
+> There is no data retention policy for Customer Insights - Journeys interactions in aggregate cross-journey analytics and Aggregate channel analytics.
 Dataverse entities are limited to a two-year retention policy after their initial creation date.
 Keep in mind that the two-year Dataverse entity retention policy might impact analytics views associated with interaction data from Dataverse entities.

 ## Marketing effectiveness analytics